truecharts/public/docs/development/app development/questions-yaml.md

 These options are always* included because almost every chart (eventually) has a use for them and/or other parts of the common chart depend on them.
 They are called general options, because they affect the basic functionalities of a chart.
 For example: Custom User environment variables, permissions and timezones.

 *`PUID`, `PGID`, `UMASK` are only included when they are needed.

 ```
-  - variable: timezone
+  - variable: env
     group: "Configuration"
+    label: "Image Environment"
+    schema:
+      type: dict
+      attrs:
+        - variable: TZ
           label: "Timezone"
           schema:
             type: string
             default: "Etc/UTC"
             $ref:
         - "definitions/timezone"

-  - variable: env
-    group: "Configuration"
-    label: "Image Environment"
-    schema:
-      type: dict
-      attrs:
         - variable: PUID
           label: "PUID"
           description: "Sets the PUID env var for LinuxServer.io (compatible) containers"